Lietziboyy/Postworld-Paradox/README.md

 4. Follow the coding guidelines and best practices for Unreal Engine 5 development.

-5. When your contribution is ready, submit a pull request (PR) to the `main` branch of this repository.
+5. When your contribution is ready, submit a pull request (PR) to the `experimental` branch of this repository.
 Be sure to include a detailed description of your changes.

 6. Your PR will be reviewed by project maintainers, and any necessary feedback will be provided.